jefer94/benchmarks/readme.md

 RAM

-- Median was 5619
+- Median was 5554MB
-- Average was 5555
+- Average was 5478MB
-- Min was 4545
+- Min was 4479MB
-- Max was 6299
+- Max was 6221MB
+- Delta was 1741MB
+- About 0.463MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

 ## Encryption, internal HMAC-SHA256, external nothing

 Responses

-- Median was 5
+- Median was 5ms
-- Average was 5
+- Average was 5ms
-- Min was 0
+- Min was 0ms
-- Max was 88
+- Max was 62ms
-- About 3310 requests per second
+- About 3306 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 1Hz
 - Min was 0Hz
-- Max was 45Hz
+- Max was 40Hz

 RAM

-- Median was 6240
+- Median was 6149MB
-- Average was 6221
+- Average was 6126MB
-- Min was 4565
+- Min was 4471MB
-- Max was 7570
+- Max was 7440MB
+- Delta was 2968MB
+- About 0.898MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

 ## Encryption, internal HMAC-SHA512, external nothing

 Responses

-- Median was 5
+- Median was 5ms
-- Average was 5
+- Average was 5ms
-- Min was 0
+- Min was 0ms
-- Max was 78
+- Max was 84ms
-- About 3297 requests per second
+- About 3315 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 1Hz
 - Min was 0Hz
-- Max was 47Hz
+- Max was 46Hz

 RAM

-- Median was 6231
+- Median was 6175MB
-- Average was 6221
+- Average was 6137MB
-- Min was 4551
+- Min was 4471MB
-- Max was 7548
+- Max was 7428MB
+- Delta was 2957MB
+- About 0.892MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

 ## Encryption, internal ED25519, external nothing

 Responses

-- Median was 5
+- Median was 5ms
-- Average was 5
+- Average was 5ms
-- Min was 0
+- Min was 0ms
-- Max was 95
+- Max was 105ms
-- About 3294 requests per second
+- About 3293 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 1Hz
 - Min was 0Hz
-- Max was 37Hz
+- Max was 44Hz

 RAM

-- Median was 6225
+- Median was 6225MB
-- Average was 6203
+- Average was 6159MB
-- Min was 4533
+- Min was 4482MB
-- Max was 7531
+- Max was 7476MB
+- Delta was 2994MB
+- About 0.909MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

 ## Encryption, internal JWT ED25519, external nothing

 Responses

-- Median was 5
+- Median was 5ms
-- Average was 5
+- Average was 5ms
-- Min was 0
+- Min was 0ms
-- Max was 106
+- Max was 95ms
-- About 3265 requests per second
+- About 3314 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 0Hz
 - Average was 1Hz
 - Min was 0Hz
-- Max was 38Hz
+- Max was 39Hz

 RAM

-- Median was 6188
+- Median was 6191MB
-- Average was 6198
+- Average was 6161MB
-- Min was 4532
+- Min was 4472MB
-- Max was 7525
+- Max was 7452MB
+- Delta was 2980MB
+- About 0.899MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

-## Encryption, JWT ED25519 saved in Postgres Database (external)
+## Encryption, JWT ED25519 saved in Postgres Database

 Responses

-- Median was 4
+- Median was 3ms
-- Average was 7
+- Average was 7ms
-- Min was 0
+- Min was 0ms
-- Max was 110
+- Max was 103ms
-- About 2628 requests per second
+- About 2705 requests per second

-CPU
+CPU (based in amount of cycles waited)

 - Median was 4Hz
 - Average was 5Hz
 - Min was 0Hz
-- Max was 76Hz
+- Max was 62Hz

 RAM

-- Median was 5260
+- Median was 5179MB
-- Average was 5394
+- Average was 5331MB
-- Min was 4541
+- Min was 4483MB
-- Max was 6855
+- Max was 6815MB
+- Delta was 2332MB
+- About 0.862MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB

 ## Encryption, JWT ED25519 saved in Postgres Database (external)

 Responses

-- Median was 5
+- Median was 4ms
-- Average was 9
+- Average was 8ms
-- Min was 0
+- Min was 0ms
-- Max was 113
+- Max was 108ms
-- About 2133 requests per second
+- About 2333 requests per second

-CPU
+CPU (based in amount of cycles waited)

-- Median was 4Hz
+- Median was 3Hz
-- Average was 6Hz
+- Average was 5Hz
 - Min was 0Hz
-- Max was 70Hz
+- Max was 67Hz

 RAM

-- Median was 5324
+- Median was 5088MB
-- Average was 5373
+- Average was 5236MB
-- Min was 4547
+- Min was 4487MB
-- Max was 6651
+- Max was 6528MB
+- Delta was 2040MB
+- About 0.875MB per request

 SWAP

-- Median was 0
+- Median was 0MB
-- Average was 0
+- Average was 0MB
-- Min was 0
+- Min was 0MB
-- Max was 0
+- Max was 0MB